Skip to content

 Don’t fall prey to these common insurance misconceptions.

-Property and casualty insurance can be complicated.
-This probably helps explain why some misconceptions about insurance persist, even among people who’ve been buying insurance for years.
-Here are some mistaken beliefs that are surprisingly common.
+Homeowners insurance can be complicated.
+Maybe that’s why two-thirds of U.S. homes are underinsured, according to industry statistics.
+The complexity of property and casualty insurance probably explains why some misconceptions persist, even among people who’ve been buying insurance for years.
+The following insurance myths are surprisingly common.

-Actually, there’s no such thing as a “standard” property or vehicle policy.
-Every homeowner, every commercial building owner, and every driver has different insurance needs.
-Many properties and vehicles are unique.
+There’s no such thing as a “standard” property policy.
+Every homeowner has different insurance needs.
+Each property is unique.

 For many reasons, different insurers may charge widely varying amounts for similar coverage.
-It pays to work with a broker who’s affiliated with multiple companies, to help tailor the coverage to your unique situation.
+It pays to work with a broker who’s affiliated with multiple companies to help tailor the coverage to your individual situation.

 In insurance, there’s no such thing as “a little white lie.”
 It’s important that you answer questions honestly and disclose all the information that the insurance provider requests when applying for a policy.
 Fudging the facts or “forgetting” to disclose information can result in coverage being reduced or denied, or even make you liable for fraud.